browserengineering/book/book/animations.md

 visual polish by replacing sudden jumps with gradual changes.
-But to execute these animations smoothly, the browser must minimize time in each animation frame, using GPU acceleration to speed up visual effects and compositing to minimize redundant work.
+But to execute these animations smoothly, the browser must minimize time in each animation frame, using GPU acceleration to speed up visual effects and compositing\index{compositing} to minimize redundant work.

 JavaScript Animations
 =====================